Roost to Run: The Elements of Perfect Chicken Coop Design

 Secure Windows and Doors

-Install predator-proof latches on windows and doors or cover them with hardware cloth.
-Raccoons are notorious for figuring out complicated locks, so choose latches that are sturdy and require some level of dexterity to open.
-Foil those clever bandits!
+Install latches on windows and doors that keep animals out, or cover them with hardware cloth.
+You should pick latches that are strong and require some dexterity to open because raccoons are known to be good at breaking locks.

 Easy Access for You

-Cleaning the coop and collecting eggs should be a breeze, not a chore.
+It should not be hard to clean the coop and gather the eggs.
 Design your coop with easy access in mind.

 Sliding Trays for Effortless Cleaning